As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 And even though

-does send a copy of the node attribute data to Chef Server after a successful Chef run, Figure 13-3 shows there is no way for other nodes to access this information directly.
+chef-client does send a copy of the node attribute data to Chef Server after a successful Chef run, Figure 13-3 shows there is no way for other nodes to access this information directly.

 Data bags are the only built-in mechanism Chef provides to store and access shared data between nodes.